prkukunoor/Udacity-DAND--Data-Analyst-Nanodegree/README.md

 ### Courses:
 - Intro to Data Science
-- Data Wrangling with MongoDB
+- Data Wrangling with Sql
 - Data Analysis with R
 - Intro to Machine Learning
 - Data Visualization and D3.js